nobodyme/dynamic-programming/README.md

 **Friend:** Still 3, because there's no other way we could reach [0,1] since we can only move right or down or diagonally lower.
 We can **only** reach [0,1] from [0,0].</br>
 **Me:** Excellent!
 So what is the minimum cost of moving from [0,1] to [0,2]?</br>
 **Friend:** Oh wait, the cost of moving from **[0,0] to [0,1]** is **3**, hence **[0,1] to [0,2]** would be  `3 + cost of getting to (0,1)` which is `3 + 3 = 6`. </br>
-**Me:** Now shall we store this obtained cost corresponding to each cell, so that we can return them, when the cell is the destination?</br>
+**Me:** Now shall we store this obtained cost corresponding to each cell in a different array, so that we can return them, when the cell is the destination?</br>
 **Friend:** Fair enough.